AdobeDocs/pass.en/help/accountiq/general-usage-reports.md

 * percentage out of the total subscriber accounts in that segment,

-  that are using X number of devices, Y number of IPs, and Z number of Zip codes to consume content from your channel for the (defined segment of) MVPDs, for a time frame.
+  that are using X number of devices, Y number of IPs, and Z number of Zip codes to consume content from your channel for the (defined segment of) MVPDs, for a time interval.

 ![](assets/select-thresholds.png)